 24. One Hand In Hair, One on Chest

 Using limbs to hide other body parts is a great technique for boudoir poses.
 It doesn’t require any props.
-It doesn’t hide the nakedness but stops the photos from becoming explicit.
+It doesn’t hide the nakedness, but it stops the photos from becoming explicit.

 It’s a pose with playful shyness, with the model only partially covering themselves.
 If they bring one hand to their hair, they’ll be able to cover one breast with their arm.
 The other hand is free to cover the other however they wish.